Find a Lender-Approved Local Conveyancer in Exmouth

 Planning law solicitors in Exmouth regulated by the Solicitors Regulation Authority

-The list below is a small selection of solicitors in Exmouth with expertise in planning law.
+The firms listed below are a small selection of solicitors in Exmouth specialising in planning law.
 The solicitors can give expert legal advice on all aspects of planning, including compulsory purchases in Exmouth

 • Michelmores Llp, Woodwater House, Pynes Hill, Exeter, Devon, EX2 5WR